Estimated reading time: 6 minutes

 FAQs

-Is masking always bad?
+Is autism masking always harmful for autistic kids?

 Citations